xmengkinaxis/CPP/System Design Interview Checklist.md

 is the simplicity and speed with which a a system can be repaired or maintained.
 The ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate

 ### Durability
-The data, once uploaded, shouldn't be lost unless users explicitly delete that data.
+The data, once uploaded, shouldn't be lost unless users explicitly delete that data. <br>
+The replication and monitoring services ensure the durability of the data. <br>

 ## 1.3 Prioritize requirements
 Break it down, to the most important, minimal features for your system.